Sashafirce/global-ai-job-markets-and-salary-trends-2025/README_PROJECT_AI.md

 - **AI Salaries by Company Size and Experience (Area Chart):** Large companies pay more at all experience levels.
 - **Benefits vs Salary (Scatter Plot):** Slight inverse relation; higher salary jobs tend to offer marginally fewer benefits.

-Explore these **Tableau visualizations** to gain insights into the AI job market, from locations and skills to compensation.
+Explore this **Tableau dashboard** to understand AI job market dynamics from location and skills to compensation:
+To view Tableau dashboard, [click here](https://public.tableau.com/app/profile/angel.jayakumar/viz/AIJobsSalaryAnalytics/AIJobsSalaryAnalytics).

-## AI Skills Word Cloud – A Visual Insight into In-Demand Technologies
+### AI Skills Word Cloud – A Visual Insight into In-Demand Technologies

 This project creates a word cloud to highlight the most in-demand skills in the AI job market.
 It uses a cleaned dataset of AI-related job listings, with skills like Python, SQL, TensorFlow, and AWS represented as one-hot encoded columns.
 The script calculates the frequency of each skill and visualizes them using Python’s WordCloud library.
 A dark background with the professional `cividis` colormap gives the output a clean and modern appearance.
 The final image, `skills_wordcloud.png`, offers a quick and engaging way to see which technologies are most valued in AI careers.